HMAS Flinders (FFG): Development and design

 The Hunter-class frigate is a future class of frigates for the Royal Australian Navy (RAN) to replace the Anzac-class.
 Construction is expected to begin in 2020, with the first of nine vessels to enter service in the late 2020s.
 The Program is expected to cost AU$35 billion and a request for tender was released in March 2017 to three contenders: Navantia, Fincantieri, and BAE Systems as part of a competitive evaluation process.

 The Hunter-class frigate will be an Australian variation of the Type 26 class frigate that is to be operated by the Royal Navy from the mid-2020s.
 The class will have a 8,800 t full load displacement and will be approximately 150 m in length.
 The vessel will be capable of sailing in excess of 27 knots and will have a full complement of 180 crew.

 Construction and career

-Flinders was ordered on 30 June 2018 and named after Captain Matthew Flinders.
+Flinders was ordered on 30 June 2018 (that is, the BAE Systems proposal for new Australian frigates was accepted then) and named after Captain Matthew Flinders.
 She will be built by BAE Systems Australia in Osborne.
 Contract was signed on 21 June 2024.